 Eleesha Tucker, M.A.

-Eleesha Tucker is the executive director of the Utah 3Rs Project and the secretary of its governing board.
-She is an American history and civics educator specializing in the ideals of liberty articulated by the American Revolution and the inherent freedoms protected by the religion clauses of the First Amendment.
-She formerly headed the education programs of Washington, D.C. based educational nonprofits the American Revolution Institute of the Society of the Cincinnati and the Constitutional Sources Project.
+Eleesha Tucker is the executive director of the Utah 3Rs Project.
+She is an American history and civics educator specializing in the ideals of liberty articulated by the American Revolution and the freedoms protected by the religion clauses of the First Amendment.
+She formerly headed the education programs of Washington, D.C. based educational nonprofits, the American Revolution Institute of the Society of the Cincinnati and the Constitutional Sources Project.
+She serves Utah Valley University students as an adjunct professor in American Heritage.
 She also currently supports educational programming for Hardwired Global, an international NGO that facilitates trainings on the freedom of conscience within the framework of the Universal Declaration of Human Rights.
 She has supported training for teachers in Erbil, Iraq, for government and business leaders in Juba, South Sudan, and for ministers of education in Essaouira, Morocco.
 Ms. Tucker holds a Master of Arts degree in American Studies from Georgetown University and a Bachelor of Arts degree in History Teaching from Brigham Young University.
-She lives in South Jordan, Utah with her family.
+She lives in Pleasant Grove, Utah with her husband.